DIPlib/diplib/DIPthoughts.md

   When assigning an `int` or a `double` into an image, all pixels and all tensor elements are given this value.

-I'm afraid that this might cause confusion.
-On the other hand, it would be quite convenient and awesome.
+This would allow quite nice syntax:

     img.At( 5, 1 ) = 0;          // Set pixel (5,1) to 0
     img.At( Range{}, 0 ) = 0;    // Set the top image border to 0
     img = 0;                     // Set the whole image to 0

+But on the other hand, it would be way too confusing, so I think it is bad design.
 As an alternative, a function `Copy()` could copy pixel data from one forged image to another, allowing a different way of writing the assignment:

     img.Copy( Image );